 2. Always Keep A Buffer

-So we all know how to build wealth, right?
+So we all know how to get rich, right?
 Save your money and then invest it.
 That’s the idea.

 But before you even think about investing, you need a buffer.
 What will you do when your fridge breaks down?
 Okay, I admit it: that’s a cliché.
 Let me give you a better example.